All Episodes

 Then, in particular, avoid it at night.

-Now, if that is not an option, uh, and at some point they need to be on mass transit, and this would apply across the board, is be with a friend, be armed if they can, know how to use it, and be vigilant.
+Now, if that is not an option, and at some point they need to be on mass transit, and this would apply across the board, is be with a friend, be armed if they can, know how to use it, and be vigilant.

-Meaning they're going to have to assess risks.
+Situational awareness, meaning they're going to have to assess risks.

 Where's the least vulnerable position?

-So when you assess the risks, you will assess place, time, and person.
+So, when you assess the risks, you will assess place, time, and person.

 Place, time, person.